Safiyah-Abiala/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Abiala Safiyah 🤓, an aspiring Data Analyst driven by the challenge of turning raw, fragmented data into clear business strategies.
+I'm Abiala Safiyah, an aspiring Data Analyst driven by the challenge of turning raw, fragmented data into clear business strategies.
 With a background in analyzing retail, hospitality, and global industry datasets, I specialize in identifying patterns that help businesses grow and operate more efficiently.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO